TD Place Stadium: History

 The playing field, part of the Ottawa Exposition Grounds, was first cleared in the 1870s.
 It was used for equestrian events, lacrosse and rugby football.
-The first permanent grandstand was built on the north side of the playing field in 1908.
-It was demolished in 1967 to build a new set of stands with an integrated ice hockey arena underneath, then known as the Ottawa Civic Centre.
+The first permanent grandstand (a mostly wooden structure) was built on the north side of the playing field in 1908.
+It was demolished in 1967 to build a new set of steel-framed north stands with an integrated ice hockey arena underneath, then known as the Ottawa Civic Centre.

-A small grandstand was built in the 1920s on the south-side of the field, and it was replaced in 1960.
-A second deck for the south-side was added during the 1970s.
+A small grandstand was built in the 1920s on the south-side of the field, and it was replaced in 1960 by a single-deck concrete stand.
+A second deck for the south-side was added during the 1970s with a second tier and partial roof, roughly doubling the seating capacity to over 30,000.
 As of 2008, prior to lower south-side demolition, the overall stadium had a 30,927 capacity for football.

-In 1984, the grass field which had been in place from 1908 to 1983 was replaced by Astroturf, which lasted though the 2000 season.
+In 1984, the grass field which had been in place from 1908 to 1983, was replaced by Astroturf, which lasted through the 2000 season.